 DUI & DWI Attorney in Springfield MO

-Our Approach to DWI Defense
+Our Approach to DWI and DUI Defense

-Although our attorneys cannot change what has already happened, we will fight to ensure the best possible future for our clients, protecting their rights and negotiating a positive outcome that allows for a second chance.
+Although our criminal defense attorneys cannot change what has already happened, we will fight to ensure the best possible future for our clients, protecting their rights and negotiating a positive outcome that allows for a second chance.
 With years of experience taking DWI cases to the courtroom, our attorneys can offer you the straight advice that you need to make an informed decision regarding your case.
 We work closely with our clients, keeping them involved in the decision-making process and carefully assessing all possible options and scenarios in which our client’s case may play out.

-Rest assured that when working with one of our experienced and capable attorneys, you won’t have to sacrifice quality of service for affordability.
+Rest assured that when working with one of our experienced and capable criminal defense attorneys, you won’t have to sacrifice quality of service for affordability.
 We don’t believe in being paid for work we haven’t done, so if you choose to accept a plea bargain, you will be charged fairly and appropriately.

-DWI Basics in Missouri
+DWI and DUI Basics in Missouri

 It is illegal to operate a motorized vehicle while intoxicated or drugged.
 What can be simplified down to “don’t drink and drive” is actually much more complicated in the courtroom.
 What exactly does it mean to be “operating” a vehicle?
 What is and is not considered a “motorized” vehicle?
 What does the court consider a “drugged state?”
 The punishments for a DWI/DUI conviction are contingent upon a host of variables, including prior criminal convictions, where you were arrested, and unfortunately, more often than not, how good your attorney is at protecting your rights.